JHG777000/builder/Manual.md

 ### libraries

 The libraries object takes any number of library names.
-On Linux and Mac an '-l' is appended to the start of its name.
-On Windows, ".lib" is appended to the end of its name.
+On gcc and clang an '-l' is appended to the start of its name.
+On msvc, ".lib" is appended to the end of its name.
 Make sure a given library is properly setup and/or installed.

 ### library_names

 The library_names object takes any number of library names.
-On Linux and Mac an '-' is appended to the start of its name.
-On Windows, ".lib" is appended to the end of its name.
+On gcc and clang an '-' is appended to the start of its name.
+On msvc, ".lib" is appended to the end of its name.
 Make sure a given library is properly setup and/or installed.

 ### frameworks